lauras521/electionAnalysis/README.md

-# Election Analysis for a US Congressional Precint in Colorado
+# Election Analysis for a US Congressional Precinct in Colorado
 ## Overview
 Tom is a Colorado Board of Elections employee who has been tasked with auditing recent election results.
 While this task could be done in Excel, the goal is to create a Python script to be able to automate and widely apply the methodology to other elections in the future.
 A CSV file was provided to Tom showing the Ballot ID, county, and candidate for all mail-in, punch card, and direct recording electronic machine votes in the district.
 Tom's goal is to find the following information:
 1. election winner
-2. vote % and number of votes for each candidiate
+2. vote % and number of votes for each candidate
 3. vote % and number of votes for each county

 <p align="center">